 The Project Localize Awards recognize outstanding students and teachers that are participating in the educational art program.
-Every approved artwork and participant is eligible for all awards and judged based on the criteria in each category.
-A selection process involving the Lexicon of Sustainability, selected jurors and the public will determine the winners of each award.
+Every approved artwork and participant is is eligible for all awards and judged based on the criteria in each category.
+A selection process involving the Lexicon of Sustainability, selected jurors and the public will be determine the winners of each award.